How customer expectations can affect your sales.

 The setting of expectations begins with marketing as the following 'example' text ads may show:

-Amazing discount jewellery from world class jewellers.
+Amazing Discount Jewellers from world class jewellers.
 We bring the discounts of direct imports from around the world to you.
 Gold, silver and platinum at incredible prices.

 Royal Jewellers